 In terms of publications I have further explored alimentary imagination in an article titled ‘Desserts, Breastfeeding and Pleasure as Opposition to Fascism in the 1930s Works by Pina Ballario’, published in Italian Studies 73.3 (2018), where I consider alimentary imagination as a tool through which a discourse of emotions is articulated to challenge, and at times criticise, Fascist colonialism, nationalistic concepts of motherhood, and marriage.
 In recent articles, I have analysed food consumption in relation both to films (Luca Guadagnino, Ferzan Ozpetek) and fiction (Dacia Maraini).

 My interest in food and emotion studies intertwines with my work in cultural memory.
-My volume Transmissions of Memory: Echoes, Traumas and Nostalgia in Post-World War II Italian Culture (2018) that deals with topics of memory transmissions has just been published.
-You can read more about it here.
+My volume Transmissions of Memory: Echoes, Traumas and Nostalgia in Post-World War II Italian Culture (2018) deals with topics of memory transmissions and you can read more about it here.